allen0lee/ticket_viewer/README.md

 * Whether single ticket details are available
 * Whether the requester's name of a ticket is available
 <br /><br />
-To run the test, navigate to the `test` folder, run the test file by typing: `ruby authentication_helper_test.rb`
+To run the test, navigate to the `test` folder, run the test file by typing: `ruby api_helper_test.rb`

 ### 3. Key things to know
 This solution is built using a design pattern called model-view-controller(MVC).<br />
 * Model - `Ticket` class
-* View - render different pages (tickets list, single ticket details, error) on the web browser, using model data
+* View - render different pages (tickets list, single ticket details, error) on the web browser, using model data.
+A React frontend is developed to perform this task.
-* Controller - routes and methods that decide which view would be displayed and prepare the data needed by views
+* Controller - API endpoints and methods that decide which view would be displayed and prepare the data needed by views